Backcountry Access at WH2O......................................................................................

 If you are guiding or teaching an AST course, and your program requires lift use, please contact Whitewater to provide proof of insurance.
 We can be reached by telephone at 250-354-4944 or by email at email@example.com

 This sign means that you are leaving the ski area boundary and there is no avalanche control or first aid.

 The ski resort is closed.
 Sledding, Tobogganing and Tubing are NOT PERMITTED within the ski area boundary.Hiking and touring in the off season is Not Recommended as a variety of natural and manmade hazards exist such as avalanches, heavy duty equipment, lift maintenance, etc.

 DURING OPERATIONAL SEASON

-Once the resort is open for the season, there will be no hiking or ski touring allowed within the Whitewater Ski Area boundary before, during or after operating hours through until April 7, 2013.
+Once the resort is open for the season, there will be no sledding, tobogganing, tubing and hiking or ski touring allowed within the Whitewater Ski Area boundary before, during or after operating hours through April 6, 2014.
 This is due to avalanche and other operational hazards.